On Busemann--Hausdorff densities of dimension two and of codimension two, with an application to Plateau Problem: Introduction

 \begin{rem} It is maybe worth noting that the density $\phi_{1,BH}$ is obviously convex in any finite dimensional normed vector space. \end{rem}

-Up to the late $50$th, much effort was done to prove analogues of Theorem~\ref{thm3.1} for codimensions different from $1$ and $n-1$, without substantial progress, however.
-This culminated in the following problem by H.Busemann and C.Petty (see~\cite{busemann3}, Problem 10).
+Up to the late $1950$s, much effort was made to prove analogues of Theorem~\ref{thm3.1} for codimensions different from $1$ and $n-1$, without substantial progress, however.
+That culminated in the following problem formulated by H. Busemann and C. Petty (see~\cite{busemann3}, Problem 10).

 \begin{probl} For which $m$ different from $1$ and $n-1$ are $BH$ densities of a normed vector space of dimension $n$ extendibly convex ? \end{probl}